PLEASE CHECK OUR NEW DROP OFF AND COLLECTION PROCEDURES THAT RELATE TO CORONA VIRUS - ON THE ABOUT US PAGE

 Please do not bring your in-season bitch to us for a groom.
 The season usually lasts around 3 weeks.
 The reasons we do not wish to groom your in-season bitch are:

-Bitches expecting puppies should be protected from any stress or anxiety during their pregnancy, so pre-plan your grooms to take into account a 63-day pregnancy, and then a minimum period of 8 weeks after delivery of the puppies before she can next be groomed.
-The reason is to ensure minimum exposure to any viruses that could potentially harm the bitch or her puppies before the puppies have received their protective immunisations.
+Bitches expecting puppies should be protected from any stress or anxiety, or possible sources of infection during their pregnancy, so pre-plan your grooms to take into account a 63-day pregnancy, and then a minimum period of 8 weeks after delivery of the puppies before she can next be groomed.

-Grooming any dog takes a while to achieve, so for a big dog, it could be stood up for 3 hours.
+Grooming any dog takes a while to achieve, so for a big dog, it could be stood up on a grooming table for 3 hours.
 As the dog ages, its ability to stand becomes less, so we need to find a way to accommodate your dog safely so that the essentials are achieved without harm to your dog.
 We will discuss with you what the options are at the outset, taking into consideration our knowledge of your dog, any current health issues - we may decide to split up the work over a couple of days.
 It might not be appropriate to carry out extensive handstrip procedures, or to trim the dog into an aesthetic style.
 We may ask you to remain with us to comfort your dog if we feel that this is necessary.
 We would ask you to ensure that you pick up your dog promptly from the appointment.
 Your dog's health and welfare is our prime concern.

 What does a full groom include – a consultation with you to determine your requirements and to find out about your pet to ensure the best possible care, then -